 Harvesting herbs: How to make 5 easily homegrown herbs last beyond summer

-Don’t let the late summer rain wash away all your homegrown herbs.
+Don’t let the rain wash away all your homegrown herbs.
 We offer top tips on how to keep them going, long after summer has faded.

 Want to save your freshly grown herbs?
 They may have run to seed or look the worse for wear in the heavy summer rain, but it’s easy if you know how.